What is reverse searing?

 How to reverse sear

 The first step in reverse searing a steak is to choose the right cut of meat.
-A thick, well-marbled steak, such as a scotch fillet\ribeye or a porterhouse steak, works best.
+A thick, well-marbled steak, such as a scotch fillet\ribeye or a porterhouse steak, works great.
 But you can use this method on any thick cuts (tritip, rib roast etc).
 You’ll also want to season the steak generously with salt and pepper, or your favourite rub, and let it sit at room temperature for about an hour before cooking.

 Next, preheat your smoker to 200-225°F. You could use the Snake Method in a Weber.
 Place the steak on the grill away from the heat source.
 Cook the steak for about 45 minutes to an hour, or until the internal temperature reaches about 110-120°F for medium-rare or 130-135°F for medium.